220usamaahmed/yt-year-in-review/README.md

 # YouTube Year In Review
-Analytics performed on YouTube history data taken from Google Takeout
+Analytics performed on YouTube history data taken from Google Takeout.

 ## How to Use
 The package provides several functions to calculate statistics based on the History Data.